Main menu

 How does Bitcoin work?

 At the heart of Bitcoin is a technology called blockchain.
 A blockchain is a distributed ledger that records all transactions made with Bitcoin.
 This ledger is maintained by a network of computers, known as nodes, that validate and record new transactions.
 Each block in the chain contains a list of transactions and a unique cryptographic hash that links it to the previous block.
-This creates an immutable record of all transactions, making it virtually impossible to alter or manipulate the data.
+This creates an immutable record of all transactions, making it virtually impossible to alter or manipulate the data to Buy Bitcoin.

 To incentivize nodes to validate transactions and maintain the network, Bitcoin uses a process called mining.
 Mining involves solving complex mathematical problems that secure new blocks to the blockchain.
 Miners compete to solve these problems, and the first one to do so is rewarded with newly created bitcoins and any transaction fees from the block.
 This process ensures that new bitcoins are released at a predictable rate and provides security for the network.